1% Improvements

 - Vim for Google Docs extension

-.
-However, clicking through many windows can be annoying, so an alternative is only using non-maximize windows (it’s not a big difference) and using Cmd+Tab to go between apps and Cmd+` to get between windows of the same app.
-Because of these, I never use swiping for different windows on my Mac trackpad anymore. - If your LLM starts generating a response and you realize you missed something, edit your original message directly instead of sending a follow-up correction.
+Alt+Tabon macOS.
+This is strictly superior to pureCmd+Tabas that only allows you to switch between apps and not windows within the same app.
+However, tabbing through many windows can sometimes be annoying, so an alternative is only using non-maximize windows (it’s not a big difference) and using Cmd+Tab to go between apps and Cmd+` to get between windows of the same app.
+Since learning about these, I never swipe using four fingers on my Mac trackpad anymore and love it. - If your LLM starts generating a response and you realize you missed something, edit your original message directly instead of sending a follow-up correction.
 It keeps the conversation cleaner.

 - Add archive.is/[link] to view WSJ or other paywalled sites.